CrowdStrike/foundry-sample-rapid-response/README.md

 preconfigured capabilities aligned to its business purpose.
 Deploy this app from the Templates page with a single click in the Foundry UI, or create an app from this template using the CLI.

+> [!IMPORTANT]
+> To deploy this sample app, you need access to the Falcon console.

 ## Description

 The Rapid Response sample Foundry app provides a way to orchestrate execution of executables and removal of files